PVC and the Journey Toward Healthy, Sustainable Materials

 - Close the loop by being responsible for our products at the end of their life

-- Eliminate the carbon footprint of our products
+- Shift the carbon footprint of our products

 We are often asked why we continue to use PVC plastic in our modular flooring since the potential negative impacts of this material’s life cycle have been widely publicized.

 The answer boils down to a few key things:

 The healthiest plastic is the one you don’t use.